shxdes69/vencord-animated-Status/README.md

 ## Credits

 - [toluschr](https://github.com/toluschr) – Creator of the original BetterDiscord plugin.
+Got Inspired By It